zacamz/Less-Fan-Edition/README.md

 also if it crosses any walls that it subtracts the correct amount of points or that there are enough points left to jump a wall.

 then adds the total number of moves to the players total for the game.

+# BackEnd

+We are going to have to code a client.js file that handles when the players make moves and validates them.

+if they are good then it sends a post message to the server.js file that is running on the server side and also validates the move.

+which sends a message to both clients to update their side.